stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

       - question: When should the consultation be booked?
 How far in advance?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday during the days/evenings.
 Saturday is the busiest day for weddings and therefore we do not book consultations at any time on Saturdays.
 The studio is closed all day Sundays.
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-      - question: How it this different from what we have today?
-        answer: >-
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
     styles:
       self:
         height: auto